It’s amazing what a difference a little water can make.

 They created detailed models to determine whether existing theories about the Moon-forming collision could explain a wet Moon that’s still depleted in other volatile elements like potassium and sodium.

 They modeled different temperature conditions and water abundances of the Moon-forming disk.
-At higher temperatures, their disk was dominated by silicate vapor, which came from evaporation of the mantles of both the proto-Earth and the impactor, with a relatively small abundance of hydrogen dissociated from water.
+At higher temperatures, their disk was dominated by silicate vapor, which came from the evaporation of the mantles of both the proto-Earth and the impactor, with a relatively small abundance of hydrogen dissociated from water.
 At lower temperatures, their disk was dominated by water, from which hydrogen did not disassociate under this temperature range, making its escape mechanism very inefficient.

 “The good news is that our models show that observations of a wet Moon are not incompatible with a giant impact origin,” Nakajima explained.